 This is because the longer programmes afford them the opportunity to entirely focus on the root cause of the problem and the reason behind the addiction.

-With alcohol addiction, there isn't an outright cure, and the process can be complex.
-What needs to be done is to manage the addiction effectively.
+With drug or alcohol addiction, there isn't an outright cure, and the process can be complex.
+What needs to be done is to manage the drug and substance abuse addiction effectively.

-Regardless of what kind of treatment one receives or how long and intensive it is, recovery does not happen when one completes the rehab programme.
+Regardless of what kind of treatment one receives or how long and intensive it is, recovery does not happen when one completes the drug and substance abuse rehab without insurance programme.